weselben/TLD-Checker/README.md

 TLD-Checker

 The code is only publicly based for transparency
-, any copies (outside of private) or distribution of this material is prohibited! t
+, any copies (outside of private) or distribution of this material is prohibited!

 No License - https://choosealicense.com/no-permission/